MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/use-insights-token.md

 ---
 title: Using insights token - Bing Visual Search
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Shows how to use an image's insight token with Bing Visual Search API to get insights about an image.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-visual-search
 ms.topic: conceptual
-ms.date: 4/26/2019
+ms.date: 7/15/2020
 ms.author: scottwhi
-ms.custom: tracking-python
 ---

 # Use an insights token to get insights for an image